 Few pictures from this trip

-- This is the classic Ladakh road trip which will give you once in a life time experience.
+- This is the Easy 7 days Ladakh trip itinerary which will give you once in a life time experience.

 - The Ladakh road trip is not for faint hearted.
 You really need to rough it out on the treacherous roads.
 So be prepared mentally and physically!!

-- Acclimatization is the key.
+- Acclimatization is the key to success of this 7 days Ladakh Trip Itinerary.
 Else, AMS – Acute Mountain Sickness or Altitude Sickness – is likely to hit you at these heights.
 Most of the cases will be mild and result in nausea, headaches, sleeplessness.
 For more details please check this http://www.nlm.nih.gov/medlineplus/ency/article/000133.htm

 - Driving in hills takes more time and speeds are drastically reduced as road condition may not good.
 Always have buffer time to allow delays due to landslides and flooding of roads.